mrfdev/CMI/Resources/Add-ons/dailyreward/README.md

 You can open it in your favorite editor, make changes accordingly.
 You can also in-game edit and delete commands, or even add more.

-This video shows you a bit more behind the scenes: PENDING
+This video shows you a bit more behind the scenes: https://youtu.be/ldC3LQ0S3DY

 ## <g-emoji class="g-emoji" alias="information_source" fallback-src="https://github.githubassets.com/images/icons/emoji/unicode/2139.png">ℹ️</g-emoji> Contributions?

 You're more than welcome to offer fixes, contributions, adjustments, suggestions.
 Feel free to clone and make a pull request.
 We can discuss and review your contributions and probably merge them into the main branch.

 ## <g-emoji class="g-emoji" alias="information_source" fallback-src="https://github.githubassets.com/images/icons/emoji/unicode/2139.png">ℹ️</g-emoji> TODO

-- Make demo youtube video

 - Potentially simplify installation